lduriez/tmserver-docker/README.md

 docker run -d -p 2350:2350 -p 3450:3450 -p 80:80 --name tm-server lduriez/tmserver
 ```

+You can add environment variable to modify default values : [#Environment variables](#environment-variables)

 ### Configure Server Management Webui

 Visit `http:<host-server-of-the-conntainer>` and start configuration by setting the password of your choice.